-promoting visual links between the interior of the shop and the street; supporting crime prevention, community safety and security; and any lighting should be subtle and appropriate.
+- b). enhancing streets and spaces through quality design and architecture; - c). promoting visual links between the interior of the shop and the street; - d). being suitable in terms of crime prevention, community safety and security; and - e). any lighting should be subtle and appropriate.